 The giant hyssop can grow up to 6 feet tall and primarily attracts butterflies and bees.
 Not all of the flowers on each stem bloom at once, meaning it will have blooms for a longer period of time.

 Like many other members of the mint family, many people use this plant for its aromatic effects.
-Its leaves are edible and can also be used for their medicinal properties.

 Also known as the blue cardinal flower and Virginia bellflower.